Talk It, Package It, Sell It! The Profit Ladder For Simple Audio Products

 That works because it speaks to what your buyer actually wants.
 They don’t just want “audio training.”
 They want a result that feels possible.
 They want to see the path, understand the steps, and believe, “Yes, I can finish this.”

-And once your offer feels that clear, the next move is getting it in front of the right people in a way that builds trust instead of making them feel chased by a sales link.
+Now that you know how to position the product, let’s talk about getting it in front of people in a way that builds trust instead of making them feel chased by a sales link.

 3 Great Ways To Get In Front Of Customers